AllardQuek/AI-Concierge/docs/transcription-implementation.md

 ## 📋 **Overview**

-This document describes the implementation of real-time audio transcription for the Sybil voice calling platform.
+This document describes the implementation of real-time audio transcription for the Mulisa voice calling platform.
 The solution uses a **Hybrid P2P + Server Audio Tap** approach to maintain high-quality calls while providing comprehensive transcription capabilities.

 ## 🏗️ **Architecture**